himansu979/pythonPractice/github-README.md

 Initialized empty Git repository in C:/Users/hisahoo.ISC/Desktop/Datascience/Weekly-DS-meeting/myProject/.git/ /myProject (master)
 ```
-Since no git repository exist, we need to initialize it with `git init`
+Since no git repository exist, we need to initialize it with `git init`.
+Once you type this a hidden folder `.git` appears in the repository.
+Type `ls -a` to view this.

 ```
 $ git status